AbhipsaMohapatra/JoinIn-backend/README.md

 # JoinIn-backend
-“JoinIn — Your Gateway to Great Events
+JoinIn — Your Gateway to Great Events